Privacy Statement for Nest Products and Services

-Under no circumstance do we share personal information for any commercial or marketing purpose unrelated to the delivery of Nest Products and services without asking you first.
+Under no circumstance do we share personal information for any commercial or marketing purpose unrelated to the activation and delivery of Nest Products and services without asking you first.
 Period.
 We do not rent or sell our customer lists.

 The following are the limited situations where we may share personal information:

 As part of business transitions: Upon the sale or transfer of the company and/or all or part of its assets, your personal information may be among the items sold or transferred.
 We will request a purchaser to treat our data under the privacy statement in place at the time of its collection.

 For legal reasons: We may provide information to a third party if we believe in good faith that we are required to do so for legal reasons.
 For example, we may disclose information in response to legal process and we may disclose information in response to lawful requests by public authorities in the United States and other countries for the purposes of law enforcement and national security.